Summary of registration conditions for community housing

 Rights of tenants

-The National Law does not authorise a:
+The Queensland's National Regulatory System for Community Housing (NRSCH) does not authorise a:

 - registered community housing provider to provide information to a Registrar that identifies a person who occupies a residential premises